 My Writing

-Writing is how I have learned to find clarity in my own personal chaos.
-Over the years, in two languages, through blog, book and essay writing, editing, and co-authoring, five key threads have emerged.
+Over the years, in two languages, through blog, book and essay writing, editing, and co-authoring, five key threads have emerged in my writing.
 I share them here, hoping they resonate with you.

 Thread 1 – How to Live Well?